 Extra thanks to:

-The website designers Eva Fernández Cáceres and Fan Han.
+The website designers Eva Fernández Cáceres, Fan Han, and Fede Berckx.

-Thanks to Ivain Martinossi, and Gaëlle Bisch for photography.
+Thanks to Eva Garmendia and Andrea García for photography.

 Also a big thanks to the extended team at the museum and at Uppsala for your help and support!